MSU-CSE491/cse_491_fall_2023/blogposts/Newaz/Blog Post Final.md

 # Navigating the C++ Ranges Library: A User's Journey
+###### By Ahmad Arman Newaz
 If you've been keeping an eye on C++ developments, you've probably heard of the C++ Ranges library, introduced in C++20.
-This library promises to revolutionize the way we work with sequences of data, making our code cleaner, more expressive, and efficient.
+This library promises to revolutionize the way we work with sequences of data, making our code cleaner, more expressive, and more efficient.
 But what's it like for a newcomer to download, compile, and integrate this library into their code?
 In this blog post, I'm going to share my experience and insights on working with the C++ Ranges library.

 ## Getting Started